Also known as: Augmentation mentoplasty and Genioplasty

 When you need only an implant to round out the chin:

-It may also be necessary to move some bones:
+The surgeon may also need to move some bones:

 Surgery to correct bite problems can be done at the same time as chin surgery.